A Better Financial Plan Investment Fraud Class Action

 The Complaint’s Allegations

-In order to carry out their fraudulent scheme, the Complaint alleges that Defendants created and disseminated false and misleading radio advertisements and engaged in deceptive in-person solicitations in order to persuade individuals to purchase merchant cash investments pursuant to false and misleading Private Placement Memoranda and Subscription Agreements with a series of Delaware companies that were formed and promoted by Defendants.
+In order to carry out their fraudulent scheme, the Complaint alleges that Defendants created and disseminated false and misleading radio advertisements and engaged in deceptive in-person solicitations in order to persuade individual investors to purchase securities backed by risky merchant cash advance loans pursuant to false and misleading Private Placement Memoranda and Subscription Agreements with a series of Delaware companies that were formed and promoted by Defendants.

-Dean Vagnozzi is well known in the Greater Philadelphia region for his ubiquitous AM radio advertisements promoting ABFP.
-However, these ads never mention that the investments they are peddling include unregistered securities that are backed by high-risk merchant cash advance loans to small businesses that lack the creditworthiness to obtain conventional bank financing.
-While such merchant cash advance loans have high default rates, Defendants falsely represented that the ABFP merchant cash advance investments are safer than anything available on Wall Street, claiming:
+Defendants failed to disclose that ABFP’s unregistered securities were backed by high-risk merchant cash advance loans to small businesses that lacked the creditworthiness to obtain conventional bank financing.
+While such merchant cash advance loans have high default rates, Defendants falsely represented that the ABFP’s investments “offer higher returns with less risk than anything you can find on Wall Street…”

 The Truth Begins To Emerge